TheRealMcCall/daily_driver_log/TESTING.md

 ## User Stories Testing

+All key user stories were implemented and tested.
+Screenshots demonstrating the implementation of each user story can be found in the [README User Stories section](/README.md#user-stories).

 ### Must Have

 | User Story                                                                 | Feature or Page           | Test Description                                                                 | Works?             |